Skip to content

 Council voted to have staff prepare permissive tax exemption bylaws in accordance with the recommendations from staff, with Life Cycle Housing added.
 The bylaws will come to city council for first readings on October 10 and for final adoption on October 24.

-Recommendations for permissive tax exemptions include: Alano Club of Powell River; Carlson Community Club; Church of Jesus Christ of Latter-Day Saints; Cranberry Community Association; Evangel Pentecostal Church; Far-Off Broadway Theatre Company Society; Foursquare Gospel Church of Canada; Governing Council of the Salvation Army; Guru Arjan Dev Sikh Society of Powell River; Le Club Bon Accueil Society; Life Cycle Housing Society; Nature Trust of BC; Parish of St. David and St. Paul; Powell Lake Congregation of Jehovah’s Witnesses; Powell River Academy of Music; Powell River Action Centre Food Bank; Powell River Brain Injury Society; Powell River Curling Club; Powell River Italian Community Club; Powell River Lawn Bowling Club; Powell River Otago Rugby Club; Powell River Search and Rescue Society; Powell River Sport and Fitness Society; Powell River United Church; Powell River Villa Soccer Club; qathet Art Council; qathet Film Society; qathet Museum and Archives Society; qathet Museum and Archives Society (forestry museum); Royal Canadian Legion Branch 164; Senior Citizens Association of BC; Seventh-Day Adventist Church; Star Duster Hall Society; British Columbia Society for the Prevention of Cruelty to Animals; Catholic Independent Schools of Vancouver Archdiocese; Source Club Society; Timberlane Barracks Sponsor Committee; Timberlane Fine Arts Association; Tourism Powell River; Townsite Heritage Society of Powell River; Westview Baptist Church; Westview Flying Club.
+Recommendations for permissive tax exemptions include: Alano Club of Powell River; Carlson Community Club; The Church of Jesus Christ of Latter-Day Saints; Cranberry Community Association; Evangel Pentecostal Church; Far-Off Broadway Theatre Company Society; Foursquare Gospel Church of Canada; Governing Council of the Salvation Army; Guru Arjan Dev Sikh Society of Powell River; Le Club Bon Accueil Society; Life Cycle Housing Society; Nature Trust of BC; Parish of St. David and St. Paul Anglican Church; Powell Lake Congregation of Jehovah’s Witnesses; Powell River Academy of Music; Powell River Action Centre Food Bank; Powell River Brain Injury Society; Powell River Curling Club; Powell River Italian Community Club; Powell River Lawn Bowling Club; Powell River Otago Rugby Club; Powell River Search and Rescue Society; Powell River Sport and Fitness Society; Powell River United Church; Powell River Villa Soccer Club; qathet Art Council; qathet Film Society; qathet Museum and Archives Society; qathet Museum and Archives Society (forestry museum); Royal Canadian Legion Branch 164; Senior Citizens Association of BC; Seventh-Day Adventist Church; Star Duster Hall Society; British Columbia Society for the Prevention of Cruelty to Animals; Catholic Independent Schools of Vancouver Archdiocese; Source Club Society; Timberlane Barracks Sponsor Committee; Timberlane Fine Arts Association; Tourism Powell River; Townsite Heritage Society of Powell River; Westview Baptist Church; and Westview Flying Club.

-Recommendations for exclusion from permissive tax exemptions include: inclusion Powell River Society; Powell River Inclusive Housing Society; Powell River Sunset Homes Society.
+Recommendations for exclusion from permissive tax exemptions include: inclusion Powell River Society; Powell River Inclusive Housing Society; and Powell River Sunset Homes Society.

 Join the Peak's email list for the top headlines right in your inbox Monday to Friday:prpeak.com/account/mailinglist.